 Receiving an offer to study with us

 There are two types of offer you can receive: an unconditional or a conditional offer.

 If you receive an unconditional offer from us and then decide to choose us as your firm choice, the place is yours – you’ll be joining the University of Salford!

 If you receive a conditional offer from us and then decide to choose us as your firm choice, the place is yours provided you meet the specific conditions of your offer.
-You will be able to see these conditions on UCAS Track.
+You will be able to see these conditions on the UCAS Applicant Hub.
 It’s really important that you satisfy all the conditions of your offer, not just those that relate to your academic grades.